-The common law of agency will also determine the apparent authority of a member of a member-managed LLC, and in that analysis what the particular third party knows or has reason to know about the management structure and business practices of the particular LLC will always be relevant.
-RESTATEMENT (THIRD) OF AGENCY § 3.03, cmt. b (2006) ("A principal may also make a manifestation by placing an agent in a defined position in an organization ...
-Third parties who interact with the principal through the agent will naturally and reasonably assume that the agent has authority to do acts consistent with the agent's position ... unless they have notice of facts suggesting that this may not be so.")
+For example, the common law of agency will determine the apparent authority of a member to bind a member-managed LLC.
+In that analysis what the particular third party knows or has reason to know about the management structure and business practices of the particular LLC will always be relevant.
+Restatement (Third) of Agency § 3.03, cmt. b (2006) ("A principal may also make a manifestation by placing an agent in a defined position in an organization Third parties who interact with the principal through the agent will naturally and reasonably assume that the agent has authority to do acts consistent with the agent's position ... unless they have notice of facts suggesting that this may not be so.")

-Under section 301(a), however, the mere fact that a person is a member of a membermanaged limited liability company cannot by itself establish apparent authority by position.
+Under Section 301(a), however, the mere fact that a person is a member of a member-managed limited liability company cannot by itself establish apparent authority by position.
 A course of dealing, however, may easily change the analysis:

 EXAMPLE: David is a one of two members of DS, LLC, a member-managed LLC.
 David orders paper clips on behalf of the LLC, signing the purchase agreement, "David, as a member of DS, LLC."
+Absent further facts, David has no apparent authority to bind the LLC.

-The vendor accepts the order, sends an invoice to the LLC's address, and in due course receives a check drawn on the LLC's bank account.
+However, the vendor accepts the order, sends an invoice to the LLC's address, and in due course receives a check drawn on the LLC's bank account.
 When David next places an order with the vendor, the LLC's payment of the first order is a manifestation that the vendor may use in asserting that David had apparent authority to place the second order.
 A successful apparent authority claim also presupposes that: (i) the vendor believed that David was authorized; and (ii) the belief was reasonable.
-RESTATEMENT (THIRD) OF AGENCY § 3.03 (Creation of Apparent Authority) (2006).
+RESTATEMENT (THIRD) OF AGENCY § 3.03 (2006) (Creation of Apparent Authority).